Definition: safety of the use of laser devices

 - Pulsed laser sources, e.g. Q-switched lasers or regenerative amplifiers, generate pulses with a peak power many orders of magnitude higher than the average output power even of a high-power laser.
 A single pulse from a hand-held miniature laser can totally destroy an eye.

-- Optical fibers, e.g. transporting high optical powers between different rooms, may release dangerous radiation when being damaged.
-They therefore need to be specially protected and marked.
+- Optical fibers, e.g. transporting high optical powers between different rooms, may release dangerous radiation when being broken.
+Therefore, high-power fiber cables need to be specially protected and marked.

 - High-power lasers (e.g. with powers in the kilowatt region) can damage not only the eye but also the skin within short exposure times, and can easily start a fire, e.g. when the beam hits materials such as wood or plastics; toxic fumes may also be generated.